nikhiljohn10/sails-cpsdb-service/README.md

 ## Using in sails

 Place the CPSDB.js inside `/api/services/`.
-Since services are global in sails, it is possible to call it from anywher inside project root folder.
+Since services are global in sails, it is possible to call it from anywhere inside project root folder.

 ##### Code inside controllers or models